WILLS & ESTATES

 When there is a will but no person is able to process the estate then Indigenous Services Canada will appoint someone from the BC Estates Unit to manage the account.

-For information about wills and estates of LNIB members who ordinarily reside off reserve, visit the Provincial BC Wills and Estates information section online by following the link below.
+For information about wills and estates of LNIB members who ordinarily reside off reserve, see Provincial BC Wills and Estates information online by following the links below.